Bisonai/sbt-contracts/README.md

 ## Mint SBT

-When minting SBT, specify address of deployed SBT as `--address`, address that will receive SBT token as `--to` and ID of token as `--token-id`.
+When minting SBT, specify address of deployed SBT with `--address` option, address that will receive SBT token with `--to` option and ID of token with `--token-id` option.
 Do not forget that single account can hold only single SBT token and that ID of every token is unique and cannot be reused.
-After SBT is minted to specified account, it cannot be transferred to any other token.
+After SBT token is minted to a specified account, it cannot be transferred to any other one.

 ```
 Hardhat version 2.10.1